 Novels of Thomas Mann, Hermann Hesse, Hermann Stehr, Wilhelm Schäfer, Heinrich Carossa, Hans Grimm and others will be read.

 Supplementary Reading for Distinction will be arranged individually.

-8. German Mediaeval Literature.-(1940-41).
+- 8. Goethe-(1940-41).
 Hours to be arranged.

-Prerequisite.-German 2, or equivalent.
+J. Richter Prerequisite.-German 2 or equivalent. - 9.
+German Mediaeval Literature.-(1940-41).
+Hours to be arranged.